themustafaomar/themustafaomar/README.md

 ### Hi there, I'm Mustafa Omar 🎉

-Full stack web developer enthusiastic, innovator, persistent and passionate about software and technology.
+Full stack web developer specializing in Laravel and Vue.js with a flavor of TypeScript.

 # Personal website:
 https://mustafaomar.com